kdorosh/MarchMadnessKaggleML2018/readme.md

 ## Getting Started

-You can run the ipython script in a jupyter notebook locally or you can run it in [my kernel](https://www.kaggle.com/kdorosh/basic-starter-kernel-ncaa-men-s-dataset) on Kaggle's cloud resources.
+You can run the IPython script in a Jupyter notebook locally or you can run it in [my kernel](https://www.kaggle.com/kdorosh/basic-starter-kernel-ncaa-men-s-dataset) on Kaggle's cloud resources.

 ### Prerequisites